RajeshPappireddy/DroneRed/README.md

 # DroneRed
-This code is for development of Drone control software
+This repo is for development of Drone control software